thadeucity/Foodfy/readme.md

 DB_USER = //enter your Postgrees database username DB_PASS = // enter your Postgress database password
+DB_HOST = // enter the address for your Postgres Database host DB_PORT = // enter your database port

 ```

 After that you can run: